 Selling a house can be a difficult process.
 There’s preparing the house (and yourself) for the sale.
 The house – physically and financially, and you – emotionally.
 There’s selecting a real estate company and specific agent to represent you in the marketing and sale of your house.
 Or you could market and sell your home yourself – an especially difficult task unless you have a fair amount of experience buying and selling properties.

 You need to prepare for buyer appointments (also called showings).
 Once you receive an offer, there are contracts to read, understand, negotiate, and sign; inspections and appraisals to be conducted; a courthouse title search to be performed; coordinating the settlement with a mortgage company and a settlement company.
 And you’ll need to work with any lienholders to make sure that all debt connected to the property, including real estate taxes, is satisfied at the time of settlement.
-The list goes on and on – a lot of steps involved in the sale of a house.
+The list goes on and on – there are a lot of steps involved in the sale of a house.

 And depending on the municipality your property is located in, you may have one more matter to address – a municipal inspection, possible required repairs, the issuance of an “occupancy permit” after repairs are completed, and the costs associated with all this.
 These permits are called a “Use and Occupancy” permit, or “Certificate of Occupancy” permit and serve the purpose of letting all involved parties know that the municipality has officially inspected the property and deemed it to be, in their inspector’s opinion, “suitable for occupancy”.